gconen/RocketStarter/README.md

 [Details][phase-six]

 ### Phase 7: Image Upload (~1 day)
-I will use filepicker.io to add image uploads, and update the ProjectShow and ProjectsIndexItem view to display an uploaded image associated with the project.
+I will use imagery to add image uploads, and update the ProjectShow and ProjectsIndexItem view to display an uploaded image associated with the project.

 [Details][phase-seven]